amezin/nzxt-rgb-fan-controller-dkms/README.rst

 Besides typical speed monitoring and PWM duty cycle control, voltage and current is reported for every fan.

-The device also has 2 connectors for RGB LEDs, support for them isn't implemented.
+The device also has two connectors for RGB LEDs; support for them isn't implemented.

 Also, the device has a noise sensor, but the sensor seems to be completely